porterbmoody/datascienceisawsome/docs/visualize.md

 With Altair, you begin a plot with the function `Chart()`. `Chart()` creates a Chart object that you can add layers to.
 The only argument of `Chart()` is the dataset to use in the graph.
 So `Chart(mpg)` creates an Chart object upon which we can marks.

 You complete your graph by adding one or more marks to `Chart()`.
-The attribute `mark_point()` adds a layer of points to your plot, which creates a scatterplot.
+The attribute `.mark_point()` adds a layer of points to your plot, which creates a scatterplot.
 Altair comes with many mark methods that each add a different type of layer to a plot.
 You'll learn a whole bunch of them throughout this chapter.

-Each mark method in Altair has an `encode()` attribute.
+Each mark method in Altair has an `.encode()` attribute.
 This defines how variables in your dataset are encoded to visual properties.
-The `encode()` method is always paired with `x` and `y` arguments to specify which variables to map to the x and y axes.
+The `.encode()` method is always paired with `x` and `y` arguments to specify which variables to map to the x and y axes.
 Altair looks for the encoded variables in the `data` argument, in this case, `mpg`.
 For pandas dataframes, Altair automatically determines the appropriate data type for the mapped column.

 ### A graphing template